xypeng9903/ncvsd/README.md

 \* Please modify the `DISTRIBUTED_ARGS` in the scripts according to your training environment.

-\* The batch size per gpu (controlled by `--batch-gpu` in the bash scripts) has been optimized for training under NVIDIA A100-80G GPUs.
+\* The batch size per GPU (controlled by `--batch-gpu` in the bash scripts) has been optimized for training under NVIDIA A100-80G GPUs.
 If you run out of GPU memory, please consider modifying `--batch-gpu` to reduce memory cost.
-Note that similar to the [EDM2 training](https://github.com/NVlabs/edm2?tab=readme-ov-file#training-new-models), modifying `--batch-gpu` is safe in the sense that it has no interaction with the other hyperparameters.
+Note that, similar to the [EDM2 training](https://github.com/NVlabs/edm2?tab=readme-ov-file#training-new-models), modifying `--batch-gpu` is safe in the sense that it has no interaction with the other hyperparameters.

 ## Class-conditional image generation

-NCVSD acheieves the following image generation performance of ImageNet-64x64 and ImageNet-512x512 datasets:
+NCVSD achieves the following image generation performance on ImageNet-64x64 and ImageNet-512x512 datasets:

 *Image Generation on ImageNet-64x64:*
 | Model | Checkpoint | 1-step FID | 2-step FID | 4-step FID |